osrsbox/osrsbox.github.io/_posts/2019-02-20-running-osrs-client-on-a-usb-thumb-drive.md

 ### Running the RuneLite JAR File

+**UPDATE**: Please note that you can perform the following section of the tutorial in Windows PowerShell, or Windows Command Prompt (CMD).
+I would recommend using the Windows Command Prompt - as it is easier.
+PowerShell has a quirk where you must wrap Java properties with double quotes.
+For example, `-Duser.home=client-home` or `-Xmx512m` must be wrapped in quotes to produce `"-Duser.home=client-home"` or `"-Xmx512m"`.
+This tutorial includes the wrapped Java properties, but they are a pain to add!

 We now have the RuneLite launcher downloaded, validated using the hash value, and copied to the folder we created on our USB flash drive.
 The only thing left to do is determine a suitable method to run the RuneLite client.
 Since it is not installed, we cannot simply click a Start Menu entry, or Desktop icon to start the client.
 We need to run a command to execute the client.
 Usually, this is very easy, as illustrated by the following command that would usually be sufficient:

 {% highlight plaintext %}